usgs/wdfn-blog/content/boxplot_defs.md

 author_twitter: DeCiccoDonk
 author_github: ldecicco-usgs
 author_gs: jXd0feEAAAAJ

 author_staff: laura-decicco
 author_email: <ldecicco@usgs.gov>

 tags:
   - R

 description: Identifying boxplot limits and styles in ggplot2.
 keywords:
   - R

   - boxplot
   - ggplot2
 ---
 Boxplots are often used to show data distributions, and `ggplot2` is often used to visualize data.
 A question that comes up is what exactly do the box plots represent?
 The `ggplot2` box plots follow standard Tukey representations, and there are many references of this online and in standard statistical text books.
 The base R function to calculate the box plot limits is `boxplot.stats`.
 The help file for this function is very informative, but it's often non-R users asking what exactly the plot means.
-Therefore, this blog post breaks down the calculations into (hopefully!) easy-to-follow chunks of code for you to make your own box plot legend if necessary.
+Therefore, this  post breaks down the calculations into (hopefully!) easy-to-follow chunks of code for you to make your own box plot legend if necessary.
 Some additional goals here are to create boxplots that come *close* to USGS style.
-Features in this blog post take advantage of enhancements to `ggplot2` in version 3.0.0 or later.
+Features in this post take advantage of enhancements to `ggplot2` in version 3.0.0 or later.

 First, let's get some data that might be typically plotted in a USGS report using a boxplot.
 Here we'll use chloride data (parameter code "00940") measured at a USGS station on the Fox River in Green Bay, WI (station ID "04085139").
 We'll use the package `dataRetrieval` to get the data (see [this tutorial](https://owi.usgs.gov/R/dataRetrieval.html) for more information on `dataRetrieval`), and plot a simple boxplot by month using `ggplot2`: